uw-dims/dims-ad/docs/source/systemwidedecisions.rst

   perform behavioral detection of malicious activity from network flow data and support forensic analysis of historic data to respond and recover from attacks that evade detective mechanisms.
-This system collects and processes security related events and network flow data and supports a collective approach to responding and recovering from security events.
+This system collects and processes tens of millions of security related events (and network flow records, if desired) and supports a collective approach to responding and recovering from security events.

 + The second system is the Ops-Trust portal system, used by a community of several hundred computer security professionals with operational and research roles in industry, government, and academia.
 This system is primarily designed to facilitate trust group maintenance and communication to deal with emerging threats and events of international scope.
+(It is now in its second incarnation, as the *Trident* system).

 + The third are the suite of "big data" style open source unstructured data storage, log processing, log visualization, and other tools that are part of